Environmental impact of bitcoin: Bitcoin mining energy mix

 As of 2025, a CCAF report based on a survey of 49 bitcoin-mining firms (about 48% of network hashrate at the time of data collection) reported their electricity mix as renewables (43%), natural gas (38%), nuclear (10%), and coal (9%).
+Analysis by the nonprofit tech company WattTime estimated that US miners consumed 54% fossil fuel-generated power.
+In 2023, Jamie Coutts, a crypto analyst writing for Bloomberg Terminal, said that renewables represented about half of global bitcoin mining sources.